 - Anything a customer would complain about if it failed

-Production work starts with those flows, not with broad cleanup.
+Production work starts with those flows, not with abstract cleanup.

 2. Review data access and authorization

 AI-generated apps often confuse "the page hides the button" with "the user cannot do the action."
-Production systems need authorization on the server, clear tenant boundaries, and database policies that match the business model.
+Enterprise-ready systems need authorization on the server, clear tenant boundaries, database policies that match the business model, and transaction boundaries that keep writes atomic when retries and concurrency show up.

 Ask one blunt question: can one user ever read or mutate another user's data?